What is a long-term incentive plan (LTIP)?

 You also need to ensure that you will be able to gather and retain your employees’ data in a compliant way.

-You need to communicate the benefits of your LTIP to your company effectively, which requires more than just a single email or pamphlet.
-You need to ensure your employees know exactly what they stand to gain from joining your plan.
-After all, you don’t want to go through all this effort, only to see nobody join up because they didn’t understand the plan.
+You need to communicate the benefits of your LTIP to your participants effectively, which requires more than just a single email or pamphlet.
+You need to ensure they know exactly what they stand to gain from joining your plan.

 An effective communications plan starts well before your launch.
-You’ll want snappy, eye-catching designs, mixed with engaging and jargon-free content.
-You need an elevator pitch, followed by the details.
-It doesn’t take much, but it is vitally important to get right.
+You’ll want snappy, eye-catching designs, mixed with engaging and jargon-free content with examples.

 So, what next?

 There are a lot of choices and a lot of factors that need to be taken into consideration.
 We’ve presented a few LTIP design options, and a few of their positives and negatives – but there are many, many more.
 It’s hard to get all the right answers from reading a blog post.

 What you really need is an equity compensation expert, with over 15 years of experience in the field, including LTIPs.